jontree255/salvations-edge-guide/encounter-3.md

 - Picking up 4 stacks of resonance.

 ## Setup
-- Build for add clear, survivability, and Tormentor killing
+- Build for add clear, survivability, and Tormentor killing.
+- Have Unstoppable stunning capability
 - Split into three teams of 2.
 Each pair has one "reader".
 The "reader" will take the plate closest to the exit on their pair.
 - Teams go left, right, and middle.
 - Each area has two ping plates and a resonance conduit on the plate near the exit of the room.